Kyomian/cs3243/uninformed-search.md

 • d: depth of shallowest goal node<br>
 • m: maximum depth of search tree (may be ∞)

+NOTE: Tree and Graph Search apply to all the following:

 <b>BFS</b>

 Idea: Expand shallowest unexpanded node <br>